After the accident/injury, what next?

 Our legal team will explain the pros and cons of receiving a large lump sum payment or something called a structured settlement.
 While a one-time payment can be invested and drawn upon as you need it, these funds can also be inadvertently exhausted before your needs are fully met.
 A structured settlement managed by an independent organization provides reliable pay out of funds in a planned way over many years based on anticipated needs.

-Ensuring you and your loved ones are respected, supported and cared for during and after the life of a legal case is part of Gluckstein Personal Injury Lawyers’ commitment to full circle care.
+Ensuring you and your loved ones are respected, supported and cared for during and after the life of a legal case is part of Gluckstein Lawyers’ commitment to full circle care.
 When you or a loved one has been dealt a life-shattering blow by sustaining a catastrophic injury, you don’t have to face the future alone.
 Let our team of personal injury lawyers in Toronto, Ottawa, Niagara, and Barrie be your compassionate advocates for care, and your fierce defenders of your right to fair compensation.

 Related Expertise.